 Quality Measure Development: Dual Enrollees, Managed Long-Term Services and Supports, and Medicaid Innovation Accelerator Programs

-More Americans now receive health coverage through Medicaid or the Children’s Health Insurance Program (CHIP) than any other source of insurance; in 2015, approximately 72 million Americans were enrolled in these programs according to The Centers for Medicare & Medicaid Services (CMS).
-Mathematica is developing reliable and valid quality measures.
+More Americans now receive health coverage through Medicaid or the Children’s Health Insurance Program (CHIP) than any other source of insurance; in 2018, more than 70 million Americans were enrolled in these programs according to the Centers for Medicare & Medicaid Services (CMS).
+To better understand the quality of care provided through these programs, CMS has contracted with Mathematica to develop reliable and valid quality measures.

 Please contact MedicaidQualMeasures@mathematica-mpr.com with any questions.